Meena Seshu

 Meena Seshu is an activist for sex workers' rights.
 She is the founder of the non-governmental organisation (NGO) SANGRAM which is aimed at empowering sex workers.
 She created Veshya Anyay Mukti Parishad (VAMP), a collective of people in sex work.
-Seshu is based in Sangli, Maharashtra,and SANGRAM and VAMP work in Maharashtra and Karnataka.
+Seshu is based in Sangli, Maharashtra, and SANGRAM and VAMP work in Maharashtra and Karnataka.

 Background

 Seshu was born on 24 March 1962, in Bengaluru, Karnataka.
 She grew up in Mumbai.
 She has a bachelor's degree in Life Sciences and a master's degree in Social Welfare from Tata Institute of Social Sciences (TISS), Mumbai.
 She worked with Stree Mukti Sangharsh, the women's wing of Shramik Mukti Dal, Maharashtra.
 She moved to Sangli in 1986 along with her husband who got a job with the Marathi Newspaper Kesari.

 Social work

 During the mid 1980s, Seshu was an activist looking to stop brutality against women in Maharashtra state.
 Her real focus in the following decade was HIV/AIDS as it took a destructive toll in the poor regions where she worked.
 She began working with a group of women who experienced disturbing rates of both violence and HIV/AIDS.
 Her experience showed her that organising into collectives is a useful method for bringing about empowerment, so she adopted this in the brothels she visited.
 This led to the setting up of Sampada Grameen Mahila Sanstha (SANGRAM) set up in 1992 and Veshya Anyay Mukti Parishad (VAMP), a collective led by sex workers, set up in 1996.
 These work in eight districts across Maharashtra and Karnataka.
 Seshu went on to set up Vidrohi Mahila Manch, a collective of rural women that spreads awareness against HIV/AIDS, in 1997.
 In 2000, she set up two more collectives: Muskan for Men who have sex with men (MSM) and Nazariya for women living with HIV.
 In 2006, she set up a Centre for Advocacy on Stigma and Marginalisation (CASAM).
 She had begun working with children of sex workers in 2004, and built a hostel for them called Mitra in Nipani, Karnataka, in 2009.

-Seshu's work is focused on decriminalisation of sex work.
+Seshu's work is focused on the decriminalisation of sex work.
 She believes rehabilitation efforts can be misguided: